2008 AFL Grand Final: Background

 The two teams had met only once during the season, in a Friday night game in Round 17.
 Geelong was missing defending and eventual Leigh Matthews Trophy winner Gary Ablett, Jr., but defeated Hawthorn 12.16 (88) to 11.11 (77).
 Geelong was the warm favourite to win the grand final, with Hawthorn attracting odds of $3.05 for the win at the opening bounce.

 The game was the third grand final meeting between the two teams in their long history, having previously contested in the 1963 and 1989 VFL Grand Finals.
-It was the first grand final contested by two Victorian-based teams since Essendon and Melbourne met in 2000.
+It was the first grand final contested by two Victorian-based teams since Essendon and Melbourne met in the 2000 AFL Grand Final.

 It was a highly anticipated grand final, eliciting memories of the classic 1989 VFL Grand Final played between the same teams, with Geelong entering the match as the favourites to win.
-It was attended by 100,012 spectators, the first crowd to exceed 100,000 for a VFL/AFL game since the 1986 VFL Grand Final.
+It was attended by 100,012 spectators, the first crowd to exceed 100,000 for a game in the VFL/AFL since the 1986 VFL Grand Final.